 - Tranquillizing cats before flights should be done with a vet’s approval only.

 - The cat should be fed and watered before travel and I’d make sure she had gone to the toilet before travel too and I mean No.1s and No 2s).
 I know my cat’s habits so can tell when she will go to the toilet (more or less).
+Although I am not sure how you ensure that your cat has gone to the toilet ?.

 - Clearly insurance needs to be looked at especially if our cat is valuable financially (all companion cats are valuable emotionally or should be).